Last updated: May 4, 2026

 Waivers, waitlists, assessments, and how long approval can take

 Expect two separate reviews: a money review and a care-needs review.
 Many families think the case is done after the Medicaid application is filed.
 It is not.
-Arkansas still has to determine whether the senior meets the service rules for personal care or ARChoices.
+Arkansas still has to decide whether the senior meets the service rules for personal care or ARChoices.

 Arkansas also gives certain waitlist priority to people who were missed because of an administrative error, people leaving a nursing facility after a 90-day stay, people leaving an approved Level II assisted living facility after six months or more, and people in the custody of Adult Protective Services.

-One more Arkansas detail matters: ARChoices plans developed under the current waiver manual may not include attendant care unless the plan provides at least 64 hours a month of attendant care.
+One more Arkansas detail matters.
+ARChoices plans developed under the current waiver manual may not include attendant care unless the plan provides at least 64 hours a month of attendant care.
 That is different from state-plan personal care, which is generally capped at 64 hours a month for adults age 21 and older.

 How to apply to get paid as a caregiver for a family member in Arkansas